swaechter/angularj-universal/README.md

 ## Problems

+All problems and ideas are discussed in this thread: https://github.com/angular/universal/issues/280

-At the moment, there are a few problems and many ideas for the future:
+There are a few problems and many ideas:

+* Problem: The author loses track of his work.
+Please hunt him down, send a mail every week or hit him with a stick
 * Problem: Sometimes, the J2V8 engine/NodeJS hangs up or isn't able to work in parallel.
 This needs some further investigation.
 On Linux it works really well, on Windows problems can occur
-* Feature: Add preboot.js to capture user events
+* Feature: Add preboot.js to capture and replay events.
+This is quite complicated, so it might be more interessting to integrate angular-ssr  that supports preboot.js (https://github.com/clbond/angular-ssr) into angularj-ssr
-* Feature: Add live reload
-* Feature: Add a debug hook
-* Feature: Provide a library so other can use the project (Also without Spring Boot)

-In general, the idea is to get this project production read within a month.

 ## Contact and feedback